-As at December 31, 2018, the Hawler PSC was in its development period, which was entered following the declaration of commercial discovery submitted to the KRG on February 25, 2014.
-As at the date of this Annual Information Form, Oryx Petroleum's forecasted capital expenditures for the Hawler license area are \$30 million for 2019.
-The 2019 forecasted capital expenditures program includes sidetrack wells of the previously drilled Demir Dagh-5 and Demir Dagh-9 wells, a sidetrack of the previously drilled Zab-1 well targeting the Tertiary reservoir, two new wells targeting the Tertiary reservoir of the Banan field, one of which will be used as a surveillance well and not a producing well, one well targeting the Banan Cretaceous reservoir, the testing of the Ain Al Safra-2 well, and minor infrastructure works at the Demir Dagh field and new pads and infrastructure at the Banan field needed to accommodate drilling plans and additional production.
+As at December 31, 2019, the Hawler PSC was in its development period, which was entered following the declaration of commercial discovery submitted to the KRG on February 25, 2014.
+As at the date of this Annual Information Form, Oryx Petroleum's forecasted capital expenditures for the Hawler license area are \$50 million for 2020.
+The 2020 forecasted capital expenditures program includes five new wells consisting of two wells targeting the Cretaceous reservoir of the Banan field (one in each of the Banan East and Banan West fault blocks), one well targeting the Tertiary reservoir of the Zey Gawra field, one well targeting the Cretaceous reservoir of the Demir Dagh field and one well targeting the Tertiary reservoir of the Banan East fault block.
+In addition, a completion of the previously suspended Ain Al Safra-2 well is forecast.
+Forecast facilities expenditures include a pipeline connection from the Banan field to the DDPF, storage tanks, replacement of generators and construction of a solar power station at the DDPF, and pads, flowlines and infrastructure modifications throughout the field needed to accommodate drilling plans and additional production.